CsabaDu/CsabaDu.DynamicTestData/README.md

 - `object?[] ToArgs(ArgsCode argsCode)` method's intended behavior is to generate an object array from the `ITestData` instance in two ways: The returning object array should contain
   - either the selected properties of the `ITestData` instance
   - or the `ITestData` instance itself.
-- `PropertiesToArgs(bool withExpected)`: method's intended behavior is to generate an object array from `ITestData` instance which - unlike the object array returned in `ToArgs(ArgsCode.Properties)` case - contains the test parameters only,
+- `PropertiesToArgs(bool withExpected)` (New v1.4.0): method's intended behavior is to generate an object array from `ITestData` instance which - unlike the object array returned in `ToArgs(ArgsCode.Properties)` case - contains the test parameters only,
   - without the `TestCase` property value,
   - and with or without the `Expected` property value where it is applicable, as defined by the `bool withExpected` parameter.
-(New v1.4.0)

 ### **`ITestDataReturns` and `ITestDataThrows` Base Interfaces**
 (New v1.3.0)